 Is Your Back Out Of Whack?
-These 4 Simple Exercises Will Help Realign Your Spine
+These 4 Simple Exercises Will Help You Realign Your Spine

-Concentrating on the spine in flexibility, stability, and strength is the basis of our mission at The Dailey Method.
-It is always our first alignment principle and at the root of every exercise we teach.
-Ahead, how to find your specific alignment, as well as four exercises that help you maintain neutral spine and move through the world with greater ease.
+Concentrating on the spine in flexibility, stability, and strength is crucial for a healthy, pain-free back.
+Read ahead to find your optimal alignment, as well as four exercises that help you maintain neutral spine alignment and move through the world with greater ease:

 I call this a meditation on posture.
 During this pose, we'll find your optimal alignment, where it is today, and focus on your breath to guide you to find deeper engagement and support for that alignment.

-- Sit with your legs in front of you, hip distance apart, slightly bent.
+- Sit with your legs in front of you, hips-distance apart, slightly bent.
 Widen your sitz bones so that your thighs are sitting deep in your hip sockets.

 - Root your sitz bones downward and reach oppositional energy up through the crown of your head, creating as much length in your spine as possible.

-- Breathe your ribs and your jawline back so that you have the plumb torso alignment of ears over shoulders, over ribs, over hips.
-In profile, you'll see the three curvatures of your spine.
+- Breathe your ribs and your jawline back so that you have the skeletal alignment of ears over shoulders, over ribs, over hips.
+In profile, you would see the three curvatures of your spine.